opensource-force/osf-blog/content/posts/you_are_not_a_number/part_12/index.md

 Long-term, we become our own carrier with some kind of rotating number system that follows the law, and doesn't get shared with gigantocorps.
 But Rome wasn't built in a day.

+## The Advancement's first charge

+The collective effort to undo the damage The Advertisement has wrought is called The Advancement, and this is its first charge.
+_Proliferate_ identities across cyberspace, and do so with something so easy to use, that all anyone has to do is install it.
+You don't have to lose the ability to be yourself, but you gain the ability to be whomever you want.

 ## Getting creative

 A surprising amount of the way I interpret the world comes from playing the original Final Fantasy when I was like six or seven lol.